Black Butterflies and Deja Vu: Background and composition

 "Black Butterflies and Deja Vu" was written by members of the band and was produced by Colby Wedgeworth.
 The track runs at 168 BPM and is in the key of F major.
 It runs for three minutes and 23 seconds.
 Singer John O'Callaghan spoke about the origins of the song in an interview with Billboard.

+One of the fastest tracks in the band's discography, bassist Garrett Nickelsen told Nylon that the song was originally in the style of reggae.
 In another interview with PopCrush, O'Callaghan revealed that the song was the hardest one they have ever had to make.
 The band recorded the song in Gualala, California.
 Their single "Sticky" released in 2021, references lyrics to "Black Butterflies and Deja Vu".
 It is the bands most streamed song to date.

 Critical reception

 "Black Butterflies and Deja Vu" was met with mostly positive reviews.
 Billboard complemented the instrumental work calling it, "a stunning blend of whirling guitars, propelled by Blink-182-esque drum beats."
-Alternative Press magazine calls the track, "jaw dropping."
+Alternative Press magazine edscribed the track as "jaw dropping."